-HIP DEX replaces the SIGMA-based authenticated Diffie-Hellman key exchange of HIPv2 with an exchange of random keying material that is encrypted by a Diffie-Hellman derived key.
+HIP DEX closely resembles HIPv2.
+As such, the security considerations discussed in Section 8 of [RFC7401] similarly apply to HIP DEX.
+HIP DEX, however, replaces the SIGMA-based authenticated Diffie-Hellman key exchange of HIPv2 with an exchange of random keying material that is encrypted by a Diffie-Hellman derived key.
 Both the Initiator and Responder contribute to this keying material.
+As a result, the following additional security considerations apply to HIP DEX:

-- o The strength of the keys for the Pair-wise Key SA is based on the quality of the random keying material generated by the Initiator and Responder.
-Since the Initiator is expected to be a sensor/actuator device, there is a natural concern about the quality of its random number generator. - o DEX lacks Perfect Forward Secrecy (PFS).
-If the Initiator's HI is compromised, ALL HIP connections protected with that HI are compromised. - o The puzzle mechanism using CMAC may need further study that it does present the desired level of difficulty. - o The DEX HIT generation MAY present new attack opportunities; further study is needed.

-The R1 packet is unprotected and offers an attacker new resource attacks against the Initiator.
-This is mitigated by only processing a received R1 when the Initiator has previously sent a corresponding I1.
-Moreover, the Responder repeats the DH\GROUP\LIST, HIP\CIPHER, HIT\SUITE\LIST, and TRANSPORT\FORMAT\LIST parameters in R2 in order to verify that these parameters have not been modified by an attacker in the R1 packet.
+- o The strength of the keys for the Pair-wise Key SA is based on the quality of the random keying material generated by the Initiator and the Responder.
+Since the Initiator is expected to be a sensor or an actuator device, there is a natural concern about the quality of its random number generator. - o HIP DEX lacks the Perfect Forward Secrecy (PFS) property of HIPv2.
+Consequently, if an HI is compromised, all HIP connections protected with that HI are compromised. - o The puzzle mechanism using CMAC may need further study regarding the level of difficulty. - o The HIP DEX HIT generation may present new attack opportunities. - o The R1 packet is unauthenticated and offers an adversary a new attack vector against the Initiator.
+This is mitigated by only processing a received R1 packet when the Initiator has previously sent a corresponding I1 packet.
+Moreover, the Responder repeats the DH\GROUP\LIST, HIP\CIPHER, HIT\SUITE\LIST, and TRANSPORT\FORMAT\LIST parameters in the R2 packet in order to enable the Initiator to verify that these parameters have not been modified by an attacker in the unprotected R1 packet.